gallingern/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 A major problem that I struggled with was finding the right balance between having too many false positives, and not being able to detect the cars at all.
 Heat map filtering over a history of multiple frames helped with this a lot.
 I spent a lot of time tuning the number of frames to store and what to set the heatmap threshold.
-It's still not perfect.
-Another major pain point was detecting the white car.
-My implementation still struggles with that.
-I suspect that the dataset either doesn't have a lot of white cars, or that white makes it hard to extract HOG features.